Ritik-Patel/Image-Compressor/README.md

 # Image-Compressor
 Image compression
-This project will exhibit the working of the Imange compression from PNG to JPG.
+This project will exhibit the working of the Image compression from PNG to JPG.